Recycled Plastic Raised Beds

 How long does delivery take?

-All of our products are made to order so under normal circumstances please allow up to 10 working days for delivery.
-At extremely busy times delivery may take a little longer, but we will let you know when you order if this looks likely.
+All of our products are made to order so under normal circumstances please allow up to three weeks for delivery.
+On rare occasions at extremely busy times delivery may take a little longer, but we will let you know when you order if this looks likely.